-In 2017, URBACT awarded 97 cities from across Europe with the Good Practice Label.
+URBACT (a programme promoting collaborative city working to identify good practice and improve urban policies) awarded 97 cities from across Europe with the Good Practice Label.

 Amongst them, Preston was recognised for its work with anchor institutions around progressive public procurement and spend analysis.

-The Good Practice Cities were then invited to apply for the opportunity to lead a Transfer Network through which they could transfer their experience to other (Transfer) Cities interested in undertaking a similar journey.
+Each Good Practice City was invited to apply to lead a Transfer Network through which they could transfer their experience to other (Transfer) Cities interested in the good practice

-Making Spend Matter Phase 1 was approved on the 4 April 2018 along with 24 other Transfer Networks funded through the URBACT III Programme by the European Regional Development Fund.
+The Making Spend Matter network forms one of 23 other Transfer Networks funded through the URBACT III Programme by the European Regional Development Fund.

-The Good Practice at the core of the Network seeks to transfer 3 things:
+The Good Practice aims to transfer 3 things:

 It is about analysing and understanding where public spend goes collectively across anchor institutions (organisations which are rooted in a place).